OENOLOGY 7038WT - Distillation, Fortified and Sparkling Winemaking

 General Course Information

-Course Code OENOLOGY 7038WT Course Distillation, Fortified and Sparkling Winemaking Coordinating Unit School of Agriculture, Food and Wine Term Semester 2 Level Postgraduate Coursework Location/s Waite Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Prerequisites OENOLOGY 7028WT & OENOLOGY 7019WT Assumed Knowledge CHEM 1101, CHEM 1201 (or equivalent) Restrictions Available to Master of Viticulture and Oenology students only Course Description This course involves teaching sessions that may be attended by both Undergraduate and Postgraduate students.
+Course Code OENOLOGY 7038WT Course Distillation, Fortified and Sparkling Winemaking Coordinating Unit Wine Science Term Semester 2 Level Postgraduate Coursework Location/s Waite Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Prerequisites OENOLOGY 7028WT and OENOLOGY 7019WT Assumed Knowledge CHEM 1101, CHEM 1201 (or equivalent) Restrictions Available to Master of Viticulture and Oenology students only Course Description This course involves teaching sessions that may be attended by both Undergraduate and Postgraduate students.

 Distillation principles and wine distillation practices.
 Production of Australian and overseas grape spirits for fortified wine and brandy production.
 Production of potable distilled beverages other than brandy.
 Legal requirements of fortified wine production and distillation.
 Production of Australian and overseas sparkling wine styles.
 Sensory evaluation of spirits, fortified and sparkling wines.